Eight Arduous Years Passed on Dissident Officers ... What Fate Will They Face?

 Al-Zubi did not tolerate the situation any longer, so he told one of his friends that he wanted to leave.
 As such, the dissident colonel was provided with logistic support until he reached Jordan.

-After arriving in Jordan, the next morning he was transferred to the camp known as al-Rajhi Camp, where officers, non commissioned officers and dissident elements reside.
+After arriving in Jordan, the next morning, he was transferred to the camp known as al-Rajhi Camp, where officers, non commissioned officers, and dissident elements reside.

-The establishment of a military complex in a country outside Syria, such as Jordan, is difficult, he points out, attributing such difficulty to the need to obtain international security approval on this matter in order to achieve it.
+The establishment of a military complex in a country outside Syria, such as Jordan, is difficult, he points out, attributing such difficulty to the need to obtain international security approval on this matter to achieve it.

-Al-Zubi is not the only one who worked in the harvest of agricultural crops, whether in Jordan or Turkey.
+Al-Zubi is not the only one who worked in the harvest of crops, whether in Jordan or Turkey.
 Many other officers were forced to secure their living by working in Turkish fields and farms, harvesting pepper and Jute mallow crops after being pursued by ISIS and Tahrir al-Sham (formerly al-Nusra Front).

-Colonel Omar Abu Mohammad, who split from the regime's forces in mid-2012, fled to the north of Syria after an arduous journey from al-Dumayr military airport in eastern Qalamoun, Rif Dimashq, to the town of Atme on the Syrian-Turkish border.
+Colonel Omar Abu Mohammad, who split from the regime's forces in mid-2012, fled to the north of Syria after an arduous journey from an al-Dumayr military airport in eastern Qalamoun, Rif Dimashq, to the town of Atme on the Syrian-Turkish border.

-This airport is located east of the town of Dumayr in Rif Dimashq, about 50 km from the capital Damascus, and it is the second largest airport in the country.
+This airport is located east of the town of Dumayr in Rif Dimashq, about 50 km from the capital Damascus, and it is the second-largest airport in the country.

 After splitting from the army, Colonel Abu Mohammad joined a military formation affiliated to Suqour al-Sham, led by Abu Issa al-Sheikh, who is active in Jabal Zawiya.
 However, he decided to leave for the Netherlands, two years after joining the faction.

-He told Rozana: "I decided to leave because I was always objecting the military plans of my battalion commander, who used to be a construction worker."
+He told Rozana: "I decided to leave because I was always objecting to the military plans of my battalion commander, who used to be a construction worker."

 He added: "The leader's plans often resulted in our defeat and caused great loses among our fellow revolutionaries ...
 I could not continue in that faction.
-I do not want to be the cause of someone’s death in such trivial way.
+I do not want to be the cause of someone’s death in such a small way.
 I did not want that, so I decided to leave."

-In mid-2014, Colonel Abu Mohammad crossed the Syrian border with Turkey from the city of Harem along with his wife and four children, and decided to migrate to Europe by sea.
+In mid-2014, Colonel Abu Mohammad crossed the Syrian border with Turkey from the city of Harem along with his wife and four children and decided to migrate to Europe by sea.
 He stated: “I had limited options in Turkey, no work to make a living ...
 So, I decided to cross the sea and risk my family’s safety."